Abhishekkochar/BankSmartContract/README.md

 Not enough Eth given by faucet on Rinkeby.So, I have to deploy on Rospten.

 If you have any further question.
-Email me at abhishekochar2@gmail.com if I had little more time, I would have been able to create a visual representatin of these contracts.
+Email me at abhishekochar2@gmail.com